-Over the next few weeks I will do my best to try to unravel the mystery behind conducting surveys.
-I will try to create a base understanding of surveys, how they are conducted, and how you can create and deploy one.
-These posts will attempt to be very basic for two reasons.
+Over the next few weeks I will unravel the mystery behind conducting surveys.
+I will convey a base understanding of surveys, how they are conducted, and how you can create and deploy one.
+This series of posts will be very basic for two reasons:

 - These articles are aimed at newcomers.
-Most people who are searching for surveys are doing so for the first time.
-They have very little knowledge of what questions to ask and what to do with the answers.
+Many people who are searching for surveys are doing so for the first time.
+They may have little knowledge of what questions to ask and what to do with the answers.

-- I am still a rookie.
-My knowledge is limited.
-NBRI has a cadre of Organizational Psychologists who have dedicated their lives to surveys and statistics.
-If it is hard-core survey information that you are looking for, please read their highly informative white papers on customer and employee surveys.
+- NBRI has a cadre of Organizational Psychologists who have dedicated their lives to surveys and statistics.
+If it is hard-core survey information that you are looking for, please read our highly informative white papers on customer and employee surveys.